 The Fund has appointed AlBilad Investment Company (the "Custodian") to act as its custodian and registrar.
-The fees of the custodian and registrar's services are paid by the Fund.

 The Fund Manager is responsible for the overall management of the Fund's activities.
 The Fund Manager can also enter into arrangements with other institutions for the provision of investment, custody or other administrative services on behalf of the Fund.